Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Healthcare Tax Refunds

-If you're working for the NHS, tax relief might not seem like something you could benefit from.
-However, you could easily be owed an NHS tax rebate for your travel costs, or for extra expenses like laundry bills for your work clothes.
-Even if you're getting some of your expenses paid back by the NHS, you could still claim tax back.
-Whatever your situation, we'll quickly be able to tell you if you're owed money.
+Healthcare workers very often miss out on the NHS tax rebates they’re entitled to.
+Just like any other kind of worker, you could easily be owed a tax rebate for your travel costs, or for extra expenses like laundry bills for uniforms and work-specific clothing.
+Even if you're already getting some of your expenses reimbursed by the NHS, you could still claim tax back if you’re not getting everything HMRC allows.
+Talk to RIFT to find out exactly what you’re entitled to.

 Healthcare worker expenses